 This IEM features a 3-switch tuning mode.
 We found the 123 (all dip switches up) to sound the most balanced.

 Listening to a range of music with the TSMR-3 Pro, its musical character is like a warm and affable friend.
 Its bass is round and deep– just missing a little snap and texture.
 The lower midrange is satisfyingly full but at times a bit murky.
 Midrange is well presented in amplitude but calls for more refinement and expansiveness.
 Upper midrange is easy on the ears but with some material can sound a bit pinched and processed.
 Treble is non-fatiguing but does not extend high enough to provide nuanced air and detail.

 Spatial depth and imaging are fair.
 Think “pleasant park” rather than “expansive vista”.

 This IEM requires the right tips to reach its full potential.
 We went through a dozen before finding a stock silicone pair that sounded good.

-This is a somewhat sensitive IEM that pairs well with mobile phones and tablets like the Samsung Galaxy A7 and Apple iPad Mini 3.
+The TSMR-3 Pro is a sensitive IEM that pairs well with mobile phones and tablets.
 We got the best sonic results with the iFi iDSD Micro Black Label, which has an”IEM match” mode.
 The Dell Inspiron 7573 laptop and digital audio players like the FiiO X5III and iBasso DX-80 are not ideal impedance matches–producing too much hiss.

 For consumer, everyday use, this IEM will satisfy the tastes and subjective tuning preferences of many listeners.
 For engineering applications it might not offer the technical performance for critical EQ tasks in mixing and mastering, but for production work like editing and checking for “real world” translation of mixes and masters, we see it as an attractive, competent offering.